GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Method

-Prompt-based continual learning methods typically store one prompt per task, leading to prompt pool growth of \(\mathcal{O}(N)\).
-To enable scalable lifelong learning, we dynamically select and merge prompts based on their gradient relevance to the current task.
-Let \(\mathcal{P} = \{\mathbf{p}_1, \dots, \mathbf{p}_{t-1}\}\) denote the prompt pool before learning task \(T_t\).
-For each prompt \(\mathbf{p}_j \in \mathcal{P}\), we compute the average gradient norm of the loss \(L\) over the new task data \(D_t\):
+Prompt-based CL methods typically allocate one prompt per task, causing the prompt pool to grow as $\mathcal{O}(N)$.
+To achieve scalable long-horizon continual learning, we propose a dynamic selection--compression strategy based on gradient relevance.
+Let $\mathcal{P} = \{\mathbf{p}_1, \dots, \mathbf{p}_{t-1}\}$ be the prompt pool before task $T_t$.
+For each $\mathbf{p}_j \in \mathcal{P}$, we compute the average gradient norm over new task data $D_t$:

-A high gradient norm indicates that the current task significantly alters the prompt, suggesting it contains distinct knowledge not yet captured—making it valuable for maintaining diversity.
-In contrast, prompts with low gradient norms align closely with the current task, indicating redundancy; hence, they are compressed to retain the potential for forward transfer while reducing memory footprint.
-Prompts are partitioned using a threshold:
+A large $g_j$ indicates that the task substantially updates $\mathbf{p}_j$, suggesting distinct knowledge worth preserving.
+Conversely, small $g_j$ values imply redundancy with the current task.
+Prompts are partitioned using the threshold

-where \(\mu_g\) and \(\sigma_g\) are the mean and standard deviation of gradient norms, and \(\alpha\) is a tunable hyperparameter.
-We then define the subsets of the prompts as follows:
+where $\mu_g, \sigma_g$ are the mean and standard deviation of $\{g_j\}$, and $\alpha$ is a tunable hyperparameter; for sensitivity analysis see Appendix \S\ref{apdx:alpha}.

-To prevent the complete loss of information encoded in low-gradient prompts \(\mathcal{P}_{low}\), we propose an aggregation mechanism that consolidates them into a single aggregated prompt embedding \(\mathbf{p}_{agg}\).
-We compute this aggregated prompt using gradient-weighted averaging as
+Although ~\eqref{eq:g_j} only measures prompt-task interaction, we observed that low-gradient prompts are often highly redundant (average cosine similarity $\geq 0.87$, Euclidean radius $R < 0.45$).
+When similarity is high, discarding them has little effect; but when $\mathcal{P}_{low}$ is diverse, removal risks losing transferable information.
+To mitigate this, we aggregate $\mathcal{P}_{low}$ into a single embedding $\mathbf{p}_{agg}$ using gradient-weighted averaging:

-This weighting scheme ensures that prompts with relatively higher gradients—even among low-gradient ones—contribute more proportionally to the aggregated prompt.
-Consequently, the updated prompt pool for task \(T_t\) is $ \mathcal{P}' = \mathcal{P}_{high} \cup \{\mathbf{p}_{agg}\}.$ This strategy retains essential knowledge while substantially reducing memory and inference costs. {\em In particular, we observe minimal performance degradation even with a compressed prompt pool, indicating that less relevant prompts offer limited benefit for future tasks.}
+This ensures that relatively more informative low-gradient prompts contribute proportionally.
+The updated pool for task $T_t$ becomes $\mathcal{P}' = \mathcal{P}_{high} \cup \{\mathbf{p}_{agg}\}.$ This mechanism re-evaluates the existing prompts, retains high-gradient prompts, and merges low-gradient redundant ones into a single aggregated prompt which preserves critical knowledge while substantially reducing memory and inference costs. \emph{Notably, experiments show minimal degradation under compression, confirming that low-gradient prompts contribute little to future tasks.} Figure~\ref{fig:compression} illustrates this compression process for a task sequence.